Shuptuu/TheLink/README.md

 do for TheLink, just enjoy!

 ## Antivirus
-TheLink may be detected as a false positive by your antivirus, especially the 32 bit version. \
+TheLink may be detected as a false positive by your antivirus. \
 If you’re using default microsoft defender, you can allow this app on your computer by doing this: \
    • Click on the security alert notification or launch defender (windows security) \
    • Click on protection history \